 Yoga is not a competition.
 It’s not judgmental.
 It’s about becoming a healthier and better person who is enlightened – from whichever tradition, background, or faith you may come.

-Because others are you.
-You are connected to all.
-You are inseparable.
-Their joy is yours.
-Their pain is yours.
+Because others are us.
+We are connected to all.
+We are inseparable.
+Their joy is ours.
+Their pain is ours.
 So yoga is not only about self-growth.
-It’s about charity, helping others, and blessing perhaps even your ‘enemy’!
+It’s about charity, helping others grow, and blessing perhaps even our ‘enemy’!

 Authentic yoga is only 1 percent what you feel while you’re on the mat.
 99 percent of yoga is how you feel when you are off the mat.